Graceland, barbecue, Beale Street, and the blues… That covers Memphis, right?

 We got in late on Friday night, and after debating whether to just go to bed or to check out Beale Street, we made the right choice and made a quick trip to Beale Street.
-Maybe it’s not fair to compare, though it reminded me so much of Bourbon Street in New Orleans, just smaller and calmer version.
-Everyone strolling down the street with beers and other large, sugar-filled drinks, and music everywhere.
-We really enjoyed the ribs, gumbo, and friendly service at Blues City Cafe.
+Maybe it’s not fair to compare, though it reminded me of Bourbon Street in New Orleans, just a smaller and calmer version.
+Everyone was strolling down the street with beers and other large, sugar-filled drinks, and music everywhere.
+We enjoyed the ribs, gumbo, and friendly service at Blues City Cafe.

 The following morning we checked out Alcenia’s.
 Definitely would not have found this place had it not been recommended in the NYTimes “36 Hours in Memphis” column, and almost kept driving, thinking it was closed when we first found it.
 The first clue that you’re in for a unique experience is the “Ghetto Aid,” extra sweet Kool-Aid on the menu.
 From there, for $10 each, we had a combination of fried chicken, sausage, waffles, biscuits, eggs, grits, rice, and fried green tomatoes.
 Maybe it’s because we live in DC, where brunch is far from a $10 affair, and aren’t used to good southern food, but we were blown away by all of it.
 I can’t imagine finding other sausage or fried green tomatoes that can live up to the standards set by Alcenia’s.

 Fortunately, we had the self-control to only eat about half of our breakfasts from Alcenia’s so we could check out Graceland rather than having to nap off breakfast.
 As for Graceland…wow, just wow.
 If you despise tourist traps, tacky 60′s and 70′s decor, mobs of tourists taking pictures of practically each blade of grass, you’ll want to avoid Graceland at all cost.
 Though if you’re willing to embrace the crazy that was Elvis, you’ll want to take that drive down Elvis Presley Blvd.
-Though warning, tickets start at $30 and go up to $70, so this isn’t a decision to take lightly (see here for a coupon if you want to feel a little better about your decision-and do print it before you get there!)
+Warning: tickets start at $30 and go up to $70, so this isn’t a decision to take lightly (see here for a coupon if you want to feel a little better about your decision-and do print it before you get there!)

 I didn’t know much about Elvis, so to me seeing Graceland was basically getting a first-hand view of the the lifestyles of the very rich and very famous during the 60′s and 70′s.
 The 15-seat couch, “jungle room”, mirrored ceilings, and fabric covered walls of the house were all fantastic.
 You also get to tour his private planes, and check out his whole fleet of cars, including the pink Cadillac.